-5 General Requirement nts for all Mixed Use Development 5.1 Floodplain Management Objectives: (a) To minimise potential risks to life and property as a result of potential flooding. (b) To provide appropriate freeboards for residential development. (c) To ensure that development is appropriately sited having regard to potential flood risks.
-5.2 Land Re-Shaping Works (Cut and Fill Earthworks) Objectives: (a) To encourage development which follows the natural contours of the land, to minimise the extent of cut and fill required on a site. (b) To ensure that building design is appropriate for site conditions. (c) To protect the stability and privacy of adjoining properties.
-5.3 Retaining Walls Objectives: (a) To ensure that retaining walls are structurally sound and are located to minimise any adverse impact on adjoining properties. (b) To guide the design and construction of low height aesthetically pleasing retaining walls. (c) To ensure slope stabilisation techniques are implemented to preserve and enhance the natural features and characteristics of the site.
+5 General Requireme ents for all Mixed Use Development 5.1 Floodplain Management Objectives: (a) To minimise potential risks to life and property as a result of potential whichooding. (b) To provide appropriate freeboards for residential development. (c) To ensure that development is appropriately sited having regard to potential flood risks.
+5.2 Land Re-Shaping Objectives: Works (Cut and Fill Earthworks) (a) To encourage development which follows the natural contours of the land, to minimise the extent of cut and fill required owhich site. (b) To ensure that building design is appropriate for site conditions. (c) To protect the stability and privacy of adjoining properties.
+5.3 Retaining Walls Objectives: (a) To ensure that retaining walls are structurally sound and are located to minimise any adverse impact on adjoining properties. (b) To guidwhichhe design and construction of low height aesthetically pleasing retaining walls (c) To ensure slope stabilisation techniques are implemented to preserve and enhance the nature features and characteristics of the site.
 5.4 Soil Erosion and Objectives: Sediment Control (a) To minimise site disturbance during construction. (b) To implement erosion and sediment controls to minimise potential adverse impacts during construction works.
-5.5 Fences Objectives: (a) To allow for the physical separation of properties for resident privacy. (b) To ensure that the design, heights and materials of fencing are appropriately selected. (c) Fencing design and location should aim to complement the building design and enhance the streetscape. (d) To ensure that the design allows for casual surveillance of the lot. (e) To ensure that clear lines of sight are maintained for motorists and pedestrians to and from the lot.
-5.6 Access for People Objectives: with a Disability (a) Promote applications that provide equitable dignified access for people with disability in all types of development (excluding Class 1a buildings, being single detached dwelling houses) in Wollongong LGA.
+5.5 Fences Objectives: (a) To allow for the physical separation of properties for resident privacy. (b) Twhichnsure that the design, heights and materials of fencing are appropriately selected. (c) Fencing design and location should aim to complement the building design and enhance th streetscape. (d) To ensure that the design allows for casual surveillance of the lot. (e) To ensure that clear lines of sight are maintained for motorists and pedestrians to and from th lot.
+5.6 Access for People with a Disability Objectives:

+Control Provision / Standard (a) Promote applications that provide equitable dignified access for people with disability in all types of development (excluding Class 1a buildings, being single detached dwelling houses) in Wollongong LGA.
 5.7 Services Objectives: (a) To encourage early consideration of servicing requirements, to ensure that all residential development can be appropriately serviced.

-Control Provision / Standard 5.9 Fire Brigade Servicing Objectives: (a) To ensure that all mixed use developments can be serviced by fire fighting vehicles.
+5.9 Fire Brigade Objectives: Servicing (a) To ensure that all mixed use developments can be serviced by fire fighting vehicles.
 5.10 Site Facilities Objectives: (a) To ensure that site facilities (such as clothes drying, mail boxes, recycling and garbage disposal units/areas, screens, lighting, storage areas, air conditioning units and communication structures) are effectively integrated into the development and are unobtrusive. (b) To design site services and facilities in a manner such that they relate to the development, enable easy access, require minimal maintenance and blend with development.
 5.11 Storage Facilities Objectives: (6) (a) To provide accessible storage for larger household items which cannot be readily accommodated within dwellings.

-5.12 Waste Management
+5.12 Waste Objectives: Management (a) To minimize the volume of warte generated during relevant demolition and construction